Latest Report reveals a big increase in the number of people in South Africa who go online shopping.

 Toys and games (10%)

-For in 10 (41%) respondents indicated that the overriding assurance they look for when shopping online is guaranteed returns and 59% say that an “on delivery” payment option would motivate them to purchase online more often.
+41% of respondents responded that the most important assurance they look for when purchasing online is guaranteed returns, and 59% said that a payment option of "on delivery" would inspire them to purchase more frequently online.

-When it comes to paying for goods online, card payments are preferable with 58% of respondents indicating that they prefer to pay with a card and 23% would rather pay on delivery.
+Card payments are preferred when it comes to purchasing products online, with 58% of respondents indicating that they prefer to pay with a card and 23% of respondents indicating that they would rather pay when the goods are delivered.

 Young SA consumers who choose not to shop online, do so due to the fact that they do not have access to credit facilities.